In partnership with

 • Compare their performances with previous ones and demonstrate improvement to achieve their personal best.

 Children take part in 2 hours of Physical education, school sports or physical activity every week, which takes place both indoors, in our school hall and dance studio, as well as outdoors on the playground and playing fields.
-Year 5 also take part in weekly swimming lessons for six months which are held at Dewsbury Sports Centre (lessons have been currently suspended until further notice – September 2023).
+Year 5 also take part in weekly swimming lessons for six months which are held at Batley Sports Centre.
 The programme includes water confidence, safety and stroke technique.
 Our long term plan below shows the skills our children focus on in their Physical Education lessons.

 Curriculum Implementation: